phreborn/MLCAF/Tutorial/WritingCustomObservables.md

 ```

 ## Defining histograms/cuts/...
-The observable can now be used to define histograms, cuts, event lists, etc. Let's define a simple histogram that reflects the MjjMax distribution.
+The observable can now be used to define histograms, cuts, event lists, etc. Let's define a simple histogram using the new observable.
 Therefore we add a new histogram definition in the appropriate [histogram definition file](https://gitlab.cern.ch/atlas-caf/CAFExample/blob/master/share/xAOD/config/histograms/xAOD-Example-histograms.txt) and add this histogram at the desired cut stages:

 ```
 TODO: Add histogram definition and add it to cut